 MS in Applied Statistics and Data Science

-The MS in Applied Statistics and Analytics program provides professional preparation for careers involving the use of data analysis to inform decisions.
+The MS in Applied Statistics and Data Science program provides professional preparation for careers involving the use of data analysis to inform decisions.
 The program includes required courses providing a foundation in statistical methods and theory, and electives that allow students to emphasize biostatistics or business analytics and explore a variety of statistical models and techniques for analyzing data.
 Expertise in the use of statistical software packages is developed.
 In keeping with the mission of Azusa Pacific University, this program encourages an active conversation about the role of a Christian perspective in the field of applied statistics, particularly in terms of ethical issues prevalent in data science.

 |STAT 501||Introduction to Modeling with Probability||3|

 |STAT 511||Applied Regression Analysis||3|